Racial/Ethnic Minority Graduate Fellowship

 - Racial/Ethnic Minority Graduate Fellowship Application

-- Unofficial Academic Transcript from Doctoral Program
+- Academic Transcript from Doctoral Program (official or unofficial accepted)

 - Resume or Curriculum Vitae

 - Three letters of recommendation addressing the student’s work and progress in the program, including one from the student’s dissertation advisor, are required.
-A letter from the dissertation advisor, program chair, or graduate director should address the programmatic financial need of the applicant and that the student will have defended the dissertation proposal and have achieved advanced status in the doctoral program (completed course work, examinations, and approval of their dissertation prospectus) by the end of the Spring 2025 academic year.
+A letter from the dissertation advisor, program chair, or graduate director should address the programmatic financial need of the applicant and that the student will have defended the dissertation proposal and have achieved advanced status in the doctoral program (completed course work, examinations, and approval of their dissertation prospectus) by the end of the Spring 2026 academic year.

 - No more than 10 single spaced pages of the dissertation proposal, plus a table of contents